 The Digital Curation Centre in Edinburgh have created useful guidance on funder requirements.
 Look up your funder in the table to get an overview of what is expected.
 If your funder is not listed in the table then you should ask your funder for any conditions they attach to their grants.
 Some funders may require you to submit a Data Management Plan.
 Others may require you to publish your (anonymised) supporting research data in a data repository.

 AHRC, BBSRC, ESRC, MRC, NERC, STFC, Cancer Research UK, European Commission and Wellcome Trust all require a detailed Data Management Plan (DMP) to be submitted with your grant application.
 The University provides some guidance on writing a good DMP.
 The University also runs an interactive workshop every academic term on Writing a good data management plan.
-The next workshop will be held on 19 June 2024.
-Please contact DCAD or the Library for further details.
+Please see the guidance on training for more information about upcoming training events held at the University.

 If your research project is going through the University's ethical review process, you will be asked about your DMP.
 In this case, a DMP is hightly recommended but not required.
 Your DMP should describe, in detail, all the research data you are planning to create or collect.
 Your DMP should describe your research methods, including how you will keep personal data safe.
 Where will you store personal data?
 When will you destroy research data containing personal or sensitive information?
 Your DMP should state how you will organise your research data (e.g., database or spreadsheet or other commercial software).
 If you can anonymise your supporting research data, in which data repository will you publish it?
 It's good research practice to write a detailed DMP for your project.